Trumbull County reports more COVID-19 deaths

-TRUMBULL CO., Ohio (WKBN) – On Monday, the Trumbull County Combined Health District reported new COVID-19 cases and more deaths.
+TRUMBULL CO., Ohio (WYTV) – On Monday, the Trumbull County Combined Health District reported new COVID-19 cases and more deaths.

 Four more people have died in the county, bringing the total to 12.